 This post is in collaboration with Nordstrom.
 All opinions are my own.

 The Dyson Airwrap is without a doubt a luxury hair tool.
 For the complete set, it’s $549.
 My family has relied on the Dyson name for nearly two decades.
-We are firm believers in their cordless vacuums, air purifiers and now I am simply smitten with the Dyson Airwrap.
-But is the Dyson Airwrap worth it?
-As someone who curls her hair almost every day and has for about a decade, here is my honest review!
+We are firm believers in their cordless vacuums and air purifiers (read more here) and now I am simply smitten with the Dyson Airwrap.
+But is it worth it?
+As someone who curls her hair almost every day and has for about a decade, here is my honest Dyson Airwrap review!

 Right off the bat, I will say, if you are looking to gift a luxury hair styling tool, this is it!
 It would be the perfect gift for someone who either loves to style their hair or looking to take it up a notch.
 The Dyson Airwrap really gives you volume and beautifully styled hair in less time.

 Let’s start this Dyson Airwrap review with what sets it apart from similar products!
 As someone who prefers to air dry my hair to avoid using extreme heat, the Dyson Airwrap wins in this department.
 I save so much time being able to dry and style my hair in one fell swoop.
 What can usually take me about two hours to do, now takes maybe 20 minutes!
 No more waiting for my hair to air dry, then curling it.
 Or even blow drying it, then curling it.
 It’s done all at once.

 If you are someone who washes their hair frequently or has the need to style wet hair, this will be a gamechanger!
 It’ll instantly cut down on the time it takes you to get ready.
 The Dyson complete set also comes with a mini version of their blow dryer, which I’ve heard from friends is absolutely amazing!
 You’re really getting a lot of variety with the complete set.